CHAPTERS 24-26

 +

-James spent the next handful of evenings in the sizable shell of the scanner, working at strange angles or struggling to single-handedly mount larger, heavier pieces like the translucent panel on the underside of the lid.
+James spent the next handful of evenings in the sizable shell of the scanner, working at strange angles or utilizing a portable crane to mount larger, heavier pieces onto the frame, like the translucent panel on the underside of the lid.
 He was constructing the machine directly inside the wing of his lab furnished for high electrical output.

 Benson never asked James to justify any of his activities, nor submit any formal requests to move forward.
 He didn’t worry James would waste resources or bring something dangerous into existence, never asked James to consider how his efforts could be abused.
 He only asked how he could help push it forward.